kargnas/laravel-ai-translator/README.md

 ## Supported File Types

 Currently, this package only supports PHP language files used by Laravel.
-JSON language files are not supported at this time.
+JSON language files are not supported, and there are no plans to add support for them in the future.

+### Why PHP files only?

+We recommend using PHP files for managing translations, especially when dealing with multiple languages.
+Here's why:

+1. **Structure**: PHP files allow for a more organized structure with nested arrays, making it easier to group related translations.

+2. **Comments**: You can add comments in PHP files to provide context or instructions for translators.

+3. **Performance**: PHP files are slightly faster to load compared to JSON files, as they don't require parsing.

+4. **Flexibility**: PHP files allow for more complex operations, such as using variables or conditions in your translations.

+5. **Scalability**: When managing a large number of translations across multiple languages, the directory structure of PHP files makes it easier to navigate and maintain.

+If you're currently using JSON files for your translations, we recommend migrating to PHP files for better compatibility with this package and improved manageability of your translations.

 ## AI Service